Whether you like soft boiled eggs or hard boiled eggs, you

 can make them easily and quickly every time once you know how.

-Boiled eggs are such an easy and nutritious meal for everyone – for breakfast, for a light lunch or for a tea-time special with lots of buttered toast (yes, even toast fingers!) they are so delicious.
+Boiled eggs are such an easy and nutritious meal for everyone – for breakfast, for a light lunch or for a tea-time special with lots of buttered toast (yes, even toast "fingers" or "ladders" as my husbands grandmother called them.) they are so delicious.

 You only need a small pan for boiling eggs and place them (very gently!) in cold water and bring quickly to the boil.

-Once boiling, reduce the water to a simmer for the amount of time needed - see below.
+Once boiling, reduce the water to a soft boil for the amount of time needed - see below.

 For this use a kitchen timer so that you will be accurate